mirjak/draft-kuehlewind-masque-connect-ip/draft-kuehlewind-masque-connect-ip.md

 *  The ":scheme" and ":path" pseudo-header fields are omitted

-*  The ":authority" pseudo-header field contains the host and port to connect to (equivalent to the authority-form of the request-target of CONNECT requests; see Section 3.2.3 of {{!I-D.ietf-httpbis-messaging}})
+*  The ":authority" pseudo-header field contains either the host and port to connect to (equivalent to the authority-form of the request-target of CONNECT-UDP {{I-D.schinazi-masque-connect-udp}}
+   or CONNECT requests; see Section 3.2.3 of {{!I-D.ietf-httpbis-messaging}}) or the host and port of the proxy if tunnel mode is requested

 A CONNECT request that does not conform to these restrictions is malformed; see Section 4.1.3 of {{!I-D.ietf-quic-http}}.